 Tracking studies suggest that some yellowfin tuna spend long periods around Ascension Island and the southern seamounts.
-However, there is no evidence of them breeding in the MPA. yellowfin tuna found in the Ascension MPA are thought to spawn in the Gulf of Guinea, suggesting they may be part of a larger regional population.
+However, there is no evidence of them breeding in the MPA. yellowfin tuna found around Ascension are thought to spawn in the Gulf of Guinea, suggesting they may be part of a single Atlantic population.